-Pregnancy inherently involves a certain level of stress, especially if it is the first one for a woman.
-The new mother-to-be will be experiencing new physical sensations that are often unpleasant.
-Morning sickness can derail her daily routine, and she might be missing out on some of her favorite foods for nearly a year.
+Pregnancy inherently involves a certain level of stress, whether it is a first pregnancy or an experienced mother.
+While pregnancy has many joyful aspects, there are some that rather unpleasant.
+Morning sickness can derail her daily routine, and she will often feel tired or have headaches.
 She may be worried about exercising too much or too little, and there is always the constant anxiety surrounding the question of whether or not the baby will be healthy when it is born.

 If you work with expecting women on a regular basis, here are a few ways you can help reduce stress for them.

 Remind Her to Rest

 Prior to getting pregnant, most women have a routine that involves work and other demands.
 Many women fill several rolls in their lives, and the added physical and emotional stress of pregnancy may cause some expecting mothers to feel pulled in too many directions.

 While many women can do it all, it’s important to remind pregnant women that they shouldn’t do it all.
 After all, it’s not just them anymore; the baby has certain needs and the woman’s body may not be as physically capable of handling everything she did before.